thorstenhirsch/adelheid/README.md

 Your browser will display new deployments instantly, since it opens a web- socket connection that pushes new events to the browser in realtime.
 This feature is based on RnR's ActiveCable.

+# Adelheid in Production
+You must provide some environment variables in order to run a secure Adelheid server:

+   * devise_secret_key
+   * devise_mailer_sender

+Adelheid's webserver is Puma, which comes with Ruby-on-Rails 5.x.
+It can handle the traffic of up to 50 users pretty well, maybe even 100 users.
+However if you have even more users you might want to switch to Nginx or Apache with Passenger.